ME-165/G SWR-POWER METER 1.8–30 MHz

 DUMMY-LOAD 50 Ω

-Set the controls switch to the POWER position connects transmitting power to the unit and power output is indicated on the meter.
+Set the ME-165/G function switch to POWER.
+Adjust the transmitter for cw operation.
+Connects transmitting power to the unit and power output is indicated on the meter.

 Set the switch to the ADJUST position and rotate the ADJUST control to obtain a full-scale meter reading.
 Do not keep the switch in that position any longer than necessary for meter adjustment.